Chart Color Schemes

 Aberdare has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects that may impact the area.
-Key projects are Cessnock Hospital Redevelopment, North Ridge Estate, Wollombi Road Upgrade Project, and Mount View Grange Estate.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects likely to influence this region.
+Notable ones include Cessnock Hospital Redevelopment, North Ridge Estate, Wollombi Road Upgrade Project, and Mount View Grange Estate.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.